Friday, May 10, 2024

 Life is much better in linen!
 Cool in summer, warm in winter!

-That's not linen but I couldn't resist a set of cotton bedsheets in the most glorious, vivid, authentic-floral shade of deep pink.
+That's not linen but I couldn't resist a set of cotton bedsheets in the most glorious, vivid, rose shade of deep pink.
 Those will become clothing.

 And now a word about my personal style.
 Got to thinking about it the other day.
 The year of birth matters slightly less to me than to those who were raised in the stream of civilization, since I was isolated by both force and preference.
 But there was some current time influence and the mid 70s loved this stuff:

-That one's a bit earlier, but there I am, right up to date with the cottage look before it was invented which was after it existed hahaha
+That one's a bit earlier, but there I am, right up to date with the cottage look before it was invented (long after it existed hahaha)

 Tuesday, March 14, 2023